binhudakhalid/DEER-InstanceMachingOperator/README.md

     cd DEER-InstanceMachingOperator

-Step 3:
+Step 3: Change directory to example, Here you can find the configuration.ttl file.

     cd example/

-Step 4: Run the instance matching operator through docker
+Step 4: Run the instance matching operator through docker and feed the data as well as configuration file

 For windows: